paulo1403/my-recipe-planner/backend/README.md

 - **Ingredient**: Components of recipes
 - **MealPlan**: Weekly or custom period meal plans
 - **MealPlanEntry**: Individual recipes scheduled for specific days/meals

+## Ingredient Categorization

+The shopping list generation provides both a flat list of ingredients and a categorized list.
+Ingredients are automatically categorized based on their names into the following groups:

+- Produce (fruits and vegetables)
+- Meat & Seafood
+- Dairy & Eggs
+- Bakery
+- Pantry (canned goods, grains, pastas, etc.)
+- Frozen Foods
+- Condiments & Spices
+- Beverages
+- Snacks
+- Other

 ## Development